typelead/eta-benchmarks/NOTES.md

 This file contains notes about benchmarks.

-Currently, `imaginary/digits-of-e1` was disabled because of excessive memory usage.
+The following were disabled because of exceeding the 4G memory limit on CircleCI:

+- `imaginary/digits-of-e1`
+- `imaginary/digits-of-e2`
+- `shootout/pidigits`